 It was written by Jeremy Silman, an International Master and author of over 36 chess books.
-He’s also the guy who planned out the chess scene in the first Harry Potter movie–which might be an intriguing hook for the young chess player and a Harry Potter fan in your life.
+He’s also the guy who planned out the chess scene in the first Harry Potter movie–which might be an intriguing hook for the young chess player.

 Organized like an encyclopedia of chess concepts

 Written by an accomplished chess player and author

 So you’ve learned how the chess pieces move around the board.
 Now what?
 Well, you could do worse than play through the 33 games featured in Irving Chernev’s Logical Chess: Move by Move – Every Move Explained.
 This book will appeal to those who seek reason and motive behind every move and will ground new players in that most hallowed of chess concepts: economy of movement.